-2019 is a special year as we celebrate the 50th Anniversary of an iconic brand – Wendy’s.
+2019 was a special year as we celebrate the 50th Anniversary of an iconic brand – Wendy’s.

 Our Founder and Chairman, Sam Hamra, and President and CEO, Mike Hamra were invited to celebrate the brand’s milestone anniversary this year by sharing their story about the food, restaurants, people, and Wendy’s unique culture and heritage.